jean-pierreBoth/MultiStochGrad.jl/README.md

 ### SCSG logistic regression

-The identifiability constraint was set on the class corresponding to the 0 digit contrary to the Rust tests where the 9-digit class was chosen, this explains the different initial error and the fact that the best step was not the same.
+The identifiability constraint was set on the class corresponding to the 0 digit.
+(Contrary to the Rust tests where the 9-digit class was chosen, this explains the different initial error and the fact that the best step was not the same).

 For the signification of the parameters B_0 , b_O, see documentation of SCSG.
 Here we give some results: